Getting Started

 Quickstart

-Entitled can be installed with either Pip or Poetry.
-Other setup tools have not been tested.
+Entitled can be installed with Pip, Poetry or uv.
+Other tools have not been tested.

 pip install entitled